aboutcode-org/scancode-toolkit/docs/source/contribute/contrib_doc.rst

     git push
     git status

-The Scancode-Toolkit webhook with ReadTheDocs should rebuild the documentation after your Pull Request is Merged.
+The ScanCode-Toolkit webhook with ReadTheDocs should rebuild the documentation after your Pull Request is Merged.

 Refer the `Pro Git Book <https://git-scm.com/book/en/v2/>`_ available online for Git tutorials